 An invoice, while not technically a binding legal document, is one of the most important documents your company will ever create.
 It directly affects when you get paid and on what terms those payments are made.
-Below are eight essential elements you must include to create a professional and effective invoice.
+Below are eight essential elements you must include to create an invoice that is both professional and effective.

 1. Company Information

 If you are the payer, you want to be sure that your company’s legal name, business address, business phone number and fax number (if applicable) are listed accurately and included near the top and bottom of the invoice.
 If you are the payee, you want to be sure to include the same information at the top and bottom of the invoice as well.
 You want to be sure to differentiate which company is the payer and which is the payee by labeling each.
 As the one making the payment, you should label the payee as “Sold To”; this indicates who is responsible for making the payment.

 This may seem blindingly obvious, but be sure to label your document as an invoice in the header.
 This way, you minimize any confusion about what the document is, especially if it’s part of a pile of otherwise indistinguishable papers.

 3. Date, Invoice Number and Unique Identifier

 Along with each company’s respective payer and payee information, you’ll want to include the date on which the invoice is issued and an invoice number or another unique identifier.
 You can structure your ID based on any system or stylistic preference, whether it’s a simple file number, unique billing code or date-based purchase order number.
 If you are the one sending the invoice to an organization and asking for payment, perhaps for freelance work, check with the organization to see if there are any unique company details they need included, such as an internal purchase order (PO) number or billing code.
 For many larger organizations, PO numbers and/or billing codes are the only way they can expediently deal with an invoice.
 Details like these can mean the difference between getting paid on time and getting paid next quarter.